KwatMDPhD/Note/set_macos.md

 Websites > Notifications > Allow websites to ask for permission to send notification > 👎

-Extensions > Vimari, Ad block, and Grammarly (optional) > Install and 👍
+Extensions > Ad block > Install and 👍

 Advanced > Show features for web developers > 👍